-Before heading south to Gainesville head 50 miles west to Olustee Battlefield Historic State Park on U.S. 90.
+Before heading south to Gainesville head 50 miles west to Olustee Battfield Historic State Park on U.S. 90.
 Designated as Florida's first state park this site is listed on the National Register of Historic Places and was built to preserve the site of the Florida's largest Civil War battle.

 For an in-depth study of the preserve hike bike or ride a horse on the extensive trails traversing the park - you're likely to happen upon the herd of bison or wild horses that roam free.

 It's back to school for art lovers in Gainesville.
 In this football-frenzied town the University of Florida is also home to one of the largest university-affiliated museums in the country the Samuel P. Harn Museum of Art S.W.
 34th St. and Hull Road.
 Established to consolidate and care for university collections The Harn is notably strong in photography Asian African modern and contemporary art.
 The museum also displays numerous traveling exhibits throughout the year.
-Call 352-392-9826 or visit the website.

 Right next door don't miss the Florida Museum of Natural History where you can explore the fascinating world of original Florida natives diverse natural habitats and much more.
-Call 352-846-2000 or go to the museum's website.
+Visit the museum's website for more information.